Peakboard/peakboard.github.io/content/_dataflows/en-joining-data.md

 <div class="box-tip" markdown="1">
+**Note**
-**By the way, you can not only connect data sources, but of course also other [dataflows](/dataflows/en-getting-started.html) in this way.**
+By the way, you can not only connect data sources, but of course also other [dataflows](/dataflows/en-getting-started.html) in this way.
 </div>